-Duplicate a configuration backup task in Backup tasks table.
-AFO Bulk Provisioning duplicates a task by keeping all the tasks attributes and attaches a number to the end of the task name to make it unique.
+You can duplicate a configuration backup task in Backup tasks table.
+Bulk Provisioning duplicates a task by keeping all the tasks attributes and attaches a number to the end of the task name to make it unique.

-- 1. From the AFO menu bar, select Backup & Restore > Device Software Management > Configuration Backup and Restore > Backup. - 2.
-Select the task that you want to duplicate in the Backup tasks table. - 3.
-Click the Duplicate Task icon.

-You are prompted to confirm the task duplication.
+- Select Backup & Restore > Device Software Management > Configuration Backup and Restore > Backup. - 2.
+Select the tasks you want to duplicate from the Backup tasks table. - 3.
+Click the Duplicate Task icon. - 4.
+Click Yes to confirm the duplication.